-Montreal has unique startup events like Startupfest, a highly regarded, much anticipated annual event that brings together a couple thousand of the world’s groundbreaking innovators, entrepreneurs, and prominent speakers.
+Montreal has unique startup events like Startupfest, a highly regarded, much anticipated annual event that brings together thousands of the world’s groundbreaking innovators, entrepreneurs, and prominent speakers.

-This substantial funding is large because Montreal has become a globally recognized AI hub over the past several years.
+This substantial funding is significant because Montreal has become a globally recognized AI hub over the past several years.

 Beyond the big cities

-The CFIB (Candian Federation of Independent Businesses) has listed smaller cities and more extensive areas separately in their report on business.
-For their study, they looked beyond just high-tech startups, focusing on areas with an intense concentration of entrepreneurs and a high business startup rate and supporting local government tax and regulatory policies.
+The CFIB (Candian Federation of Independent Businesses) has separately listed smaller cities and more extensive areas in their business report.
+Their study looked beyond just high-tech startups, focusing on areas with an intense concentration of entrepreneurs and a high business startup rate and supporting local government tax and regulatory policies.

 The rankings for larger centres included places near the cities of Vancouver, Calgary, Toronto and particularly around Montreal: